Ramey Air Force Base: U.S. Naval Facility Ramey/Punta Borinquen

-Success with a test array and then a full scale 40-element operational array at Eleuthera, Bahamas 1951-1952 led the Navy in 1952 to order six (quickly expanded to nine) undersea surveillance systems under the classified name of Sound Surveillance System (SOSUS) to be installed under the unclassified name Project Caesar.
+In 1951–1952, success with a test array and then a full scale 40-element operational array at Eleuthera, Bahamas led the Navy in 1952 to order six (quickly expanded to nine) undersea surveillance systems under the classified name of Sound Surveillance System (SOSUS) to be installed under the unclassified name Project Caesar.
 The shore terminals were described as supporting "oceanographic research" and given the generic and ambiguous name "Naval Facility" with the actual submarine detection purpose classified on a strict need-to-know basis.
 The first of the systems was to terminate at a Naval Facility (NAVFAC) on a beach under the cliff of the Air Force Base.
 Construction began in 1953 with Naval Facility Ramey commissioned on 18 September 1954.

-In 1985 with mobile, towed arrays entering the system, SOSUS became the Integrated Undersea Surveillance System (IUSS).
+In 1985, with mobile, towed arrays entering the system, SOSUS became the Integrated Undersea Surveillance System (IUSS).
 SOSUS/IUSS mark their beginnings with the commissioning of Naval Facility Ramey.

 The facility, unlike NAVFAC Grand Turk and NAVFAC San Salvador completed later that year and not close to a military base, got support for all functions except its classified operations from the base.
-When the Air Force Base closed 1 January 1974 the facility became Naval Facility Punta Borinquen and self supporting until it was decommissioned 30 April 1976.
+In January 1974, the Air Force Base closed.
+The facility became Naval Facility Punta Borinquen and was self supporting until it was decommissioned in April 1976.

 Remaining military presence

 In 1971, as a result of the closing of Naval Air Station Isla Grande, the United States Coast Guard relocated its aviation activities to Ramey.
-In 1973 after the deactivation of Ramey AFB the Coast Guard took possession of an outstanding hangar, a part of the Air Force housing area and the DoDEA Ramey Unit School for the newly formed Coast Guard Air Station Borinquen in 1976.
+In 1973, after the deactivation of Ramey AFB, the Coast Guard took possession of an outstanding hangar, a part of the Air Force housing area and the DoDEA Ramey Unit School for the newly formed Coast Guard Air Station Borinquen in 1976.
 The Coast Guard Exchange system operates a post exchange (PX) near by the coast guard housing area.
-The Punta Borinquen Light was also transferred to the Coast Guard.
+The Punta Borinquen Light was transferred to the Coast Guard and converted to MWR Guest Housing.

-The United States Army Reserve has presence at Ramey such as the 77th Combat Sustainment Support Battalion from the 210th Regional Support Group at the Ramey United States Army Reserve Center.
+The United States Army Reserve has presence at Ramey, such as the 77th Combat Sustainment Support Battalion from the 210th Regional Support Group at the Ramey United States Army Reserve Center.

-In 2023 the Army Reserve 81st Readiness Division opened an additional $18.7 million Army Reserve Center at Ramey for the 35th Expeditionary Signal Battalion Bravo Company.
+In 2023, the Army Reserve 81st Readiness Division opened an additional $18.7 million Army Reserve Center at Ramey for the 35th Expeditionary Signal Battalion Bravo Company.

-The Puerto Rico Army National Guard also has facilities at the former Air Force Base and units such as the 770th Military Police Company.
+The Puerto Rico Army National Guard has units and facilities at the former Air Force Base, such as the 770th Military Police Company.

 The Puerto Rico Air National Guard keep the Punta Borinquen Radar Station near the Ramey Golf Course, home for the 141st Air Control Squadron.

+In 2025, Ramey AFB saw an increase in military presence including US Air Force General Atomics MQ-9 Reaper drones operated by the 163rd Attack Wing for counter-narcotics operations in the Caribbean.

+Nicolas Maduro, former president of Venezuela, first stopped on American territory at Ramey after his capture in the 2026 United States strikes in Venezuela.